vgwb/Antura/docs/en/dev/game-modules/MiniGame.md

 - **AutoWorldCameraColor**, that will change the camera background color and the fog color in CameraFog, according to the current world

 The AutoWorldCameraColor, as in AutoWorldPrefab, needs that a field is configured by inspector.
-The name of the field is **Backgroung Color Set**, and currently you will find just an asset called "**CameraColors**" to be selected.
+The name of the field is **Background Color Set**, and currently you will find just an asset called "**CameraColors**" to be selected.

 ## Refactoring Notes
 variations are not actually enforced by the codebase, but it would be a good idea to make all games use them, as currently the core app reasons in terms of 'MiniGameCode', but a MiniGame is actually identified by the 'game scene' and the 'variation'